dotnet/docs-maui/docs/user-interface/brushes/solidcolor.md

 };
 ```

-In this example, the background of the `Frame` is painted with an indigo `SolidColorBrush`:
+In this example, the background of the <xref:Microsoft.Maui.Controls.Frame> is painted with an indigo `SolidColorBrush`:

 :::image type="content" source="media/solidcolor/predefined-brush.png" alt-text="Screenshot of a Frame painted with a predefined SolidColorBrush.":::